privacyidea/privacyidea/doc/installation/index.rst

 If you want to upgrade from a privacyIDEA 1.5 installation please read :ref:`upgrade`.

-You can install privacyidea on usually any linux distribution in a pyhton virtual environment like this::
+You can install privacyidea on usually any linux distribution in a python virtual environment like this::

   virtualenv /opt/privacyidea